 Hockey and netball

 Hockey and netball are popular winter sports at St Mary’s.
 In the Senior Primary phase, there are several teams per grade, and we do our best to arrange matches for all of them.
-Matches take place every Friday afternoon and we participate against most of the other independent schools in Johannesburg.
+Matches take place every Friday afternoon and Saturday morning and we compete against most of the other independent schools in Johannesburg.

 The inter-house competitions, at the end of the season, are always a highlight.
 All the girls are encouraged to play, and this provides an ideal opportunity for the players to enjoy themselves, in the company of their friends, in a less pressurised match situation.